Losser

 Losser ([ˈlɔsər]) is a municipality and a town in the eastern Netherlands.
 It is at the eastern end of the A1 motorway.

 Population centres

 Losser

 The oldest known reference to Losser dates from the tenth century.
 Originally, the village consisted of two separate parts.
 Both were almost completely destroyed when on 21 September 1665, troops from Münster set fire to them.

 One of the town's oldest buildings is the Martinustoren (St. Martin's Tower), dating from around 1500 and the only remaining part of a church demolished in 1903.

+The district of Glane is home to the Mor Ephrem Monastery, the only Syriac Orthodox monastery in Europe.
+Originally founded in 1911 as the St Olaf monastery by Norwegian Sisters of Saint Joseph of Chambery, it was converted into Syriac Orthodox monastery on 7 July 1984 and is the official diocesan headquarters of the Syriac Orthodox Diocese of the Netherlands.

 Geography

 A few kilometers west of De Lutte, close to the border with Oldenzaal, lies the Tankenberg, a hill the top of which (85 m) is the highest point in the province.
 (For myths of the Tankenberg, see Tanfana.)

 The municipality's most important body of water is the river Dinkel.